YasinY/FizzBuzzPro/README.md

 Exit codes:
-1 - Not permitted Modulo by Zero
+1 - Not permitted Division by Zero
+2 - Not supported Value